 We believe baptism is an exciting part of a believer’s journey.
 It’s a public profession saying you follow Jesus, and it’s a chance for our church to celebrate your faith with you.

-If you have any questions about being baptized, please email our Discipleship Team or speak to a prayer partner during any of our services.
+If you have any questions about being baptized, please email our Discipleship Team or speak to a staff member during any of our services.

 If you’re looking for ways to talk to your child about baptism, we have resources for both you and your child to walk through the meaning of baptism together.